Kilo vs The Things Stack: which LoRaWAN network server should you choose?

 Is Kilo an alternative to The Things Stack?

 As a complete deployment, yes — if you were planning The Things Stack plus a separate application platform, Kilo replaces both layers with one product from €25/month (free for 5 devices).
-As a pure carrier-grade LNS with roaming, peering, and a Join Server, The Things Stack remains the deeper specialist — that is its genuine strength.
+As a pure carrier-grade LNS with peering and a Join Server, The Things Stack remains the deeper specialist — that is its genuine strength.

 Start free with 5 devices and get the application layer too — dashboards, rules, alarms, AI.
 Or book a call and we’ll plan a parallel run with your current stack.